redhat-openstack/infrared/docs/source/plugins.rst

 Plugins
 =======

+.. note:: Check `HOWTO`_ for the quick guide on how to create a plugin.

 In `infrared` 2.0, `plugins` are self contained Ansible projects.
 They can still also depend on common items provided by the core project.
 Any ansible project can become an`infrared` plugin by adhering to the following